 High level illustration

 Figure 6 shows control signaling for D2D communication without network assistance.
 The service flows are explained specifically in “5.5.2.2.1 Service flows.”
+The following assumptions apply to Fig. 6.

 MN’s peer can provide communication service that the MN wants to be served.